gitesei/EnsembleLab/utils/readme_download_simulation.txt

 - hist_rh.dat: probability distribution function of the Rh from the MD simulation
 - hist_dee.dat: probability distribution function of the end-to-end distance from the MD simulation
 - Rij.dat: scaling profile (average distance for each pair of residue |i-j| apart)
+- frame1-10.pdb: 10 frames extracted from the all-atom trajectory, equally distributed in Rg space